 Ingredients like potassium chloride, magnesium sulfate, potassium lactate and calcium chloride — all options for reducing salt in formulations — not only sound unfamiliar and therefore off-putting to consumers, but don’t align with clean label initiatives.
-Often masking ingredients are added to offset the flavors of these ingredients, adding more “problems” to the label.
+Masking ingredients are often added to offset the flavors of these ingredients, adding more “problems” to food labels.

-Compared to some of its alternatives, salt is cheap and readily available.
+Compared to some alternatives, salt is cheap and readily available.
 And it tastes great – after all, it’s the hero ingredient in an entire category called “salty snacks!”
-The options discussed above add more to the overall cost of the product (in the case of potassium chloride, the price is nearly twice that of salt), shrinking already narrow profit margins.
+The options discussed above add more to the overall cost of the product.
+In the case of potassium chloride, the price is nearly twice that of salt, shrinking already narrow profit margins.

-Formulators are hard-pressed to mimic that unique umami flavor that sodium brings to a wide range of food, and the health concerns and clean label problems make options unpalatable in more ways than one.
-Recent innovations, though, address the full gamut of issues outlined here: flavor, healthfulness, profitability.
-All-natural Grande Gusto® is a clean-label whey ingredient that not only allows manufacturers to reduce sodium, but improves nutrition and maintains the signature creamy texture and umami flavor consumers love, too.
+Formulators are hard-pressed to mimic that unique umami flavor that sodium brings to a wide range of foods.
+Chemical-sounding ingredients have their own health concerns, and clean label problems make these types of options unpalatable in more ways than one.
+Some add herbs and spices, lemon juice or other flavor enhancements, but there’s nothing that compares with salt.
+Or is there?

+A recent innovation in the cheese sauce market addresses the full gamut of issues outlined above.
+All-natural Grande Gusto® is a clean-label whey ingredient that not only allows manufacturers to reduce sodium, but improves nutrition and maintains the signature creamy texture and umami flavor consumers love.
 It allows food manufacturers to:

 - Reduce the use of fresh, powdered and processed cheese